 With so many things to do and see on the Amalfi Coast, you can always replace one of the suggested itineraries with something else.

-If you have already been to some of the places I’ve included on my option of the itinerary, here are some other things worth considering:
+If you have already been to some of the places I’ve included on my option of itinerary, here are some other things worth considering:

 Climb the Path of Gods or the Sentiero dei limoni – both are easy hikes that will reward you with plenty of breathtaking views.